Have you ever imagined what it would be like to scuba

 exceeding six inches!

-and Dan D. recovered over 110 complete teeth from Megalodons, as
+recovered over 190 complete teeth from Megalodons, as

-well as prehistoric Mako and Great Whites while working
+well as prehistoric Mako and Great Whites while diving

-the most experienced recovery diver that continues to make the trip, has
+the most experienced fossil recovery diver on the

 the teeth and bones are on